-Why does the U.S. have an Electoral College?
+What's the difference between the House and the Senate?
 How do congressional investigations work?
-What does the minority whip actually do?
+What is Federalist X actually about?
 Civics 101 is the podcast refresher course on the basics of how our democracy works.

 The shortest document with the biggest possible job.